 All the important legislative news you need, without the Washington spin.
 The NASE Legislative Action Center is your window on Washington.
 Find out how your legislators vote on micro-business legislation.
 Read in-depth reports about issues that impact your micro-business.
 Easily send letters and e-mails to your Members of Congress.
 Subscribe to the weekly Washington Watch e-newsletter for the latest news about legislation and regulations that impact you.
-Click on the "Advocacy" tab at www.NASE.org or go directly to http://advocacy.NASE.org.
+Click on the "Advocacy" tab at www.NASE.org.